 Humane Farming Association

-- While California is HFA’s home state, the group refused to support Prop 2 (the groundbreaking campaign to ban battery cages, gestation crates, and veal crates), instead choosing to remain neutral and allow the rest of the animal movement to fight the agribusiness industry.
+- HFA refused to support California’s Prop 2 (the groundbreaking campaign to ban battery cages, gestation crates, and veal crates), instead choosing to remain neutral and allow the rest of the animal movement to fight the agribusiness industry.

-- In similar anti-factory farming ballot campaigns measures in Arizona, Ohio, and Florida, HFA was a bystander while other groups such as HSUS, Farm Sanctuary, and Mercy For Animals shouldered the burden of advancing farm animals’ interests.
+- In similar anti-factory farming ballot measure campaigns in Arizona, Ohio and Florida, and legislative efforts in other states, HFA was a bystander while other groups such as the HSUS, Farm Sanctuary and Mercy For Animals fought the factory farming interests.